failsafe-go/failsafe-go.dev/retry.md

 ## Return Values

-By default, when failures occur and retries have been exceeded, a [RetryPolicy] will return a [RetriesExceededError] wrapping the last execution result and error, but it can also be configured to return these instead:
+By default, when failures occur and retries have been exceeded, a [RetryPolicy] will return a [RetriesExceededError] wrapping the last execution result and error.
+But it can also be configured to return the last result and error instead:

 ```go
 builder.ReturnLastFailure()